nicenemo/nicenemo.github.io/content/post/2020-06-07-thoughts_on_kubernetes_on_smartos.md

 * mount a CD-ROM on a BHyve zone
 * remove CD-ROM from a BHyve zone after install
-* make the disk with Ubuntu Bootable.
+* make the disk with Ubuntu Bootable

 I Read a few blog posts and man pages and combined a few ideas.
 After some trial and error I made it work!
 When, I finally managed to boot from CD-ROM, I saw the typical Ubuntu-server command line installer.
 (On the SmartOS VNC console).
 I was offered to install my GitHub or Ubuntu public key for password-less login.
 It also offered to install a lot of services.
 I only choose SSH, since most of the services offered where based on Snap packages.
 I am not sure whether I like that complexity for a Kubernetes host.
 Kubernetes was one of the Snaps offered.
 I decided to call it a day and safe my history for further scripting the installation after removing errors.